Uncertainty-Aware Deployment of Pre-trained Language-Conditioned Imitation Learning Policies: Introduction

 \subsection{Contributions}

 We propose a straightforward yet effective modification to enhance the generalization capabilities of pre-trained language-conditioned imitation learning agents for robotic manipulation.
-The modification is composed of two components, outlined in \Cref{fig: title figure}: \begin{itemize} \item A calibration step, tailored to the task of interest, that refines the model's outputs to generate confidence scores that approximate the correctness likelihood for imitating the expert. \item An uncertainty-aware action selection technique using the probability distribution output by the calibrated model (See \Cref{alg: uncertainty aware action selection v2}). \end{itemize} Each of these steps is novel, and may be of independent interest.
+The modification is composed of two components, outlined in \Cref{fig: title figure}:

+\begin{itemize} \item A calibration\footnote{We refer to calibration in the statistical sense \citep{guo2017calibration}.} step, tailored to the task of interest, that refines the model's outputs to generate confidence scores that approximate the correctness likelihood for imitating the expert. \item An uncertainty-aware action selection technique using the probability distribution output by the calibrated model (See \Cref{alg: uncertainty aware action selection v2}). \end{itemize} Each of these steps is novel, and may be of independent interest.
 However, we view our primary contribution as the holistic integration of these two components into the decision making pipeline for language-conditioned IL policies.

 We instantiate our approach on several robotic manipulation models, including the Perceiver-Actor model \citep{shridhar2023perceiver}, the RVT model \citep{goyal2023rvt}, and the CLIPort model \citep{shridhar2022cliport} \emph{without additional training}, and show that using a small calibration dataset of expert demonstrations from the target task can lead to a substantial improvement in task completion rate.
 Through comprehensive experimentation, we identify scenarios where integrating uncertainty quantification into the decision making process is most beneficial.
 Our experiments also find that existing pre-trained models provide poorly calibrated likelihood estimates when instantiated on any particular task of interest.
 Therefore, appropriately calibrating the model for the task of interest is essential to reap the rewards of uncertainty-aware decision making.